Category Archives: New Jersey

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor worried aid you find the corner so he can be more ensured that the job has actually been done correctly.
-If he helps you, he will certainly see the proof you discover and also will not later on be inclined to argue a lot about it.
+It is always well to have the neighbor worried help you locate the corner so he can be more ensured that the job has been done appropriately.
+If he aids you, he will certainly see the proof you uncover and also will not later on be inclined to say so much regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.